cjshelton/portfolio/src/blog-posts/2020-12-31-using-joi-for-javasacript -model-validation/index.md

 ### Reference Types

-Joi can be used against reference types like Objects and Arrays, which can themselves include nested Objects and Arrays:
+Joi can be used against reference types like objects and arrays, which can themselves include nested objects and arrays:

 ```
 const objectSchema = Joi.object({